WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 # THE MADNS IS NOT AVAILABLE CURRENTLY!

-# This guide nor the app guides are not finished!
-Please proceed with caution!
+# The app guides are updated!
+There may still be some innaccuracies!

 # Use this [website](https://whysoooofurious.github.io/Ultimate-Sideloading-Guide/) instead of Github!